Four Jackson County schools awarded $5,000 TVA STEMready grants

 The drones have not yet been purchased by Bridgeport Middle School.

-The underwater ROVs for Skyline High School are currentl on the way.
+The underwater ROVs for Skyline High School are currently on the way.

 Section High School and Stevenson Elementary School were also awarded $5,000 TVA STEMready grants.